kaizen-ai/kaizenflow/documentation/general/zenhub.md

 - Issues that are done and don't need a followup
   - Issues are moved from Done to Closed by GP & Paul

-## Sprint Backlog

-- Sprint backlog remains fixed during the sprint
-  - Since we just started to use the system, we may overplan sprints (add more issues than we can complete)
-    - It's better to overplan than underplan
-  - All tasks that we didn't complete during the current sprint (e.g., there was some work done on the task, but it wasn't completed) are automatically transferred to the next sprint, unless they need to be de-prioritize for some reason
-  - We will improve in sprint planning over time
-- Sometimes it's ok to create followup Issues and add them to the current Sprint Backlog
-  - This can happen for research when one Issue organically leads to a follow up bug
-  - For development we want to be a little stricter so as to avoid going off on a tangent, as long as we agree that's the right approach in the specific case
-- All issues in Sprint Backlog and forward (all Pipelines to the right) should be assigned
-  - Assign Issue to who actually does the work
-    - Avoid adding / removing people to the bug just to do some part of the job
-    - If you want someone to have a look at the issue and comment on it without actually working on it, just tag them in a comment
-      - @OlgaVakhonina can you please ...
-  - If you don't know whom to assign the issue to, assign it to yourself
-  - If you don't know what to do, you assign it to GP + Paul for rerouting

 ## Workflow

 ### Sprint Planning Workflow